ohm-vishwa/Ethical-Hacking-Cheat-Sheet/Readme.md

 that are within our range,
 even if they are sent to the router and even if they are sent to another device.
-So to do this, we need to set our network adapter to the mode
+So to do this, we need to set our network adapter to the monitor mode
 </details>

 ```